hsf-training/hsf-training-scikit-hep-webpage/setup.md

 # For the tutorial

-This tutorial uses a sampler of Scikit-HEP packages (Uproot, Awkward Array, hist, Vector, zfit, Particle, fastjet), which are all components that you might or might not use in your analysis, as well as Python 3, NumPy, and a smattering of other mainstream libraries (Pandas, Matplotlib, JupyterLab, Numba).
+This tutorial uses a sampler of [Scikit-HEP project](https://scikit-hep.org/) packages (Uproot, Awkward Array, hist, Vector, zfit, Particle, fastjet), which are all components that you might or might not use in your analysis, as well as Python 3, NumPy, and a smattering of other mainstream libraries (Pandas, Matplotlib, JupyterLab, Numba).

 Rather than asking you to install them all, just use this